Summary

 Attention and Interest

-A story, however short, is a core part of any winning infographic.
-Visual parts help tell that story in ways that grab attention.
+A story forms the backbone of any winning infographic.
+Visual elements help tell that story in ways that grab attention.

 Color, layout, and images guide the reader's eye.
 You control what they see first and how they move through your info.
 Text-heavy plans leave this flow to chance.

 Engaged backers ask better questions.
-They remember more details from your talk.
-This leads to more helpful follow-up meetings.
+They remember more details from your presentation.
+This leads to more productive follow-up meetings.

 Real Example: Tech Startup Success